SmartMemeCoin/SMARTMEME-source/doc/tor.md

-# TOR SUPPORT IN NEOXA CORE
+# TOR SUPPORT IN SMARTMEME CORE
 =======================

 It is possible to run Neoxa Core as a Tor hidden service, and connect to such services.